qfpl/blog/README.md

 ```
 where the content will be served from http://localhost:8000/

-There is a post in there describing how to contribute, at http://localhost:8000/posts/writing-for-the-fp-blog.html
+There is a post in there describing how to contribute, which you can reach [here](https://github.com/qfpl/blog/blob/master/posts/writing-for-the-fp-blog.md).